Chart Color Schemes

 Residential development activity is lower than average in New Town according to AreaSearch's national comparison of local real estate markets

 New Town averaged approximately 23 new dwelling approvals per year.
-Between fiscal years FY-21 and FY-25, a total of 119 homes were approved, with an additional 24 approved so far in FY-26.
-Over these five financial years, the average number of people moving to New Town for each dwelling built was approximately 0.1 per year.
+Between FY-21 and FY-25, a total of 119 homes were approved, with an additional 24 approved so far in FY-26.
+This averages out to around 0.1 people moving to the area for each dwelling built over these five financial years.

-This indicates that new supply is meeting or exceeding demand, providing ample buyer choice and creating capacity for population growth beyond current forecasts.
-The average construction value of new homes in New Town is $352,000, which is moderately above regional levels, suggesting an emphasis on quality construction.
-In FY-26, $9.7 million worth of commercial development approvals have been recorded, indicating balanced commercial development activity.
-Compared to Greater Hobart, New Town shows moderately higher new home approvals, with a 30.0% increase per person over the five-year period.
+The new supply appears to be keeping pace with or exceeding demand, providing ample buyer choice and creating capacity for population growth beyond current forecasts.
+The average value of new homes being constructed is $352,000, which is moderately above regional levels, indicating an emphasis on quality construction.
+In this financial year, $9.7 million in commercial development approvals have been recorded, suggesting balanced commercial development activity.
+Compared to Greater Hobart, New Town shows moderately higher new home approvals, with 30.0% above the regional average per person over the past five years.
 This balances buyer choice while supporting current property values.
-However, this activity is below average nationally, reflecting the area's maturity and possible planning constraints.
+However, this activity is below national averages, reflecting the area's maturity and possible planning constraints.

-Recent construction in New Town comprises approximately 33.0% detached houses and 67.0% townhouses or apartments.
-This shift towards higher-density living creates more affordable entry points for downsizers, investors, and first-home buyers, marking a significant departure from existing housing patterns which are currently 69.0% houses.
-This trend suggests diminishing developable land availability and responds to evolving lifestyle preferences and housing affordability needs.
-New Town has a population density of approximately 299 people per dwelling approval, indicating characteristics of a low-density area.
-According to the latest AreaSearch quarterly estimate, New Town is expected to grow by 1,137 residents through to 2041.
+Recent construction comprises 33.0% detached houses and 67.0% townhouses or apartments.
+This focus on higher-density living creates more affordable entry points and suits downsizers, investors, and first-home buyers.
+This marks a significant departure from existing housing patterns, which are currently 69.0% houses.
+This shift may suggest diminishing developable land availability and responds to evolving lifestyle preferences and housing affordability needs.
+New Town has around 299 people per dwelling approval, indicating characteristics of a low-density area.
+Looking ahead, New Town is expected to grow by 1,134 residents through to 2041, according to the latest AreaSearch quarterly estimate.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development